CHP Project Development Steps

 - If to be outsourced begin to develop service contracts.

-- Plan to involve in the procurement process those who will be responsible for operations and maintenance.
+- Plan to involve in the procurement process those who will be responsible for operation and maintenance.

 CHP project development may require the services of one or more contractors, engineers, or suppliers, for example.
-Information about selecting service providers is in the contractor selection section of the CHP Procurement Guide.
+Information about selecting service providers is in the contractor selection section of the CHP Procurement Guide (pdf).
 Specific topics include: